Beezity/local-writing-ai/README.md

-# Local AI for Aquinian
+# Local AI

 A local retrieval-augmented AI assistant powered by Ollama and custom document indexing.

 Fully offline once set up properly with model and knowledge.

+(liam here, i will likely use this and if i do, then the prompt and response will be documented)

 ---